TakeLab/podium/docs/source/walkthrough.rst

 Loading 🤗 datasets
 --------------------

-The recently released `huggingface/datasets <https://github.com/huggingface/datasets>`__ library implements a large number of NLP datasets.
-For your convenience (and not to reimplement data loading for each one of them), we have created a wrapper for 🤗/datasets, which allows you to map all of the 600+ datasets directly to your Podium pipeline.
+The recently released `🤗 datasets <https://github.com/huggingface/datasets>`__ library implements a large number of NLP datasets.
+For your convenience (and not to reimplement data loading for each one of them), we have created a wrapper for 🤗 datasets, which allows you to map all of the 600+ datasets directly to your Podium pipeline.

-You can load a dataset in 🤗/datasets and then convert it to a Podium dataset as follows:
+You can load a dataset in 🤗 datasets and then convert it to a Podium dataset as follows:

 .. code-block:: python